Aptura/Aptura/README.md

   * Perfecting my OSINT technique. 🔎

-I hope you will appreciate my evolution and that we will work together one day! ✌️
+I hope you will appreciate my evolution and that we will work together one day! ✌️ You can also buy me a coffee in XMR : 48e3gMTRy3x4gqFeqsnbExCauerhtL21DhsznqGhrPv7KMQRxYAovk9PEV27UuScXEBaeb4GBDB2A9y8N9xSZ1mvLu3UrkA

 [![image](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/ApturaLink)